 A Maryland Bridge is a tooth replacement solution.
 The treatment gets its name from where it was created at the University of Maryland.
 This bridge is generally used to replace missing front teeth.
 A false tooth will be attached to metal bands.
-The bands are then hidden with white colored resin which is then attached to the back of the teeth and on both sides.
+The bands are then hidden with white-coloured resin, which is then attached to the back of the teeth and on both sides.
 This bridge does not require a lot of preparation on the adjacent healthy teeth.

 Advantages and Disadvantages of a Maryland Bridge

-There are advantages to a Maryland Bridge that make this treatment better for some patients that other tooth replacement methods.
+There are advantages to a Maryland Bridge that make this treatment better for some patients than other tooth-replacement methods.
 The benefits are:

 - With this bridge, there is no need for any surgical procedures